endurantgames/cosmiclegends/src/classes/totem.md

 is more to being a person than simply being born human or looking like they do.

-## Playing a Construct
+## Playing a Totem

 Your hero is really, really good at breaking things.

 You're going to want to advance the Smash goal whenever you can, but keep in mind that you're more than *just* muscle.

-You have Skills, Abilities, and possibly other Power Words that you can use switch up your moves from Hero Phase to Hero Phase.
+You have Skills, Abilities, and possibly other Power Words that you can use to switch up your moves from Hero Phase to Hero Phase.

 ## Questions

-As you create your Construct hero, answer any or all of these questions.
+As you create your Totem hero, answer any or all of these questions.

 :::::::::: questions :::::::::::::::::::
 - How do you look different from normal humans?